This week’s theme is goats. Our “Growing Minds Day by Day” educational resource lists are designed for families and educators.

 Have children play pretend farm animals for this week’s energizer.
 Explain to children that when you shout out an animal, the child has to walk like that animal would walk.
 Choose from goats, cows, pigs, turkeys, chickens, sheep, horses, and many more.
 How do these animals eat, run, and sleep?
 Have the children attempt to mimic all of these movements (and the sounds the animals make!) in a large open area.

-Freaky Friday, 10/2: Meet Your (Goat) Farmer Video
+Meet Your (Goat) Farmer:

-In our latest Meet Your Farmer video, meet Chris and Cullen Owen, farmers and cheese makers at Spinning Spider Creamery, an artisan goat dairy in Marshall, North Carolina.
+In our Meet Your Farmer video, meet Chris and Cullen Owen, farmers and cheese makers at Spinning Spider Creamery, an artisan goat dairy in Marshall, North Carolina.
 Learn about why the Owen’s chose to become farmers, find out what they love most about farming, and learn about the cheese making process.
 Learn more about Spinning Spider Creamery.

-Find more Growing Minds “Meet Your Farmer” videos here
+Find more Growing Minds “Meet Your Farmer” videos here.

 That’s it for this week.
 Check back next week for new resources.
 Click here to access Day by Day resources from past weeks.
 If you didn’t find what you’re looking for here, please visit our Lesson Plans page.